cse120-ucm/template/.github/pull_request_template.md

 <!--
-INSTRUCTIONS:
-1. Choose ONE template section below that matches your PR type
+Choose ONE template section below that matches your PR type
-2. DELETE the other 4 template sections you're not using
-3. Fill in the common section and your chosen template
-4. Follow the semantic commit format in your PR title

-Template Options:
 - FEATURE TEMPLATE (for new capabilities)
 - BUGFIX TEMPLATE (for fixing incorrect behavior)
 - REFACTOR TEMPLATE (for code restructuring without behavior change)